 The 6 Card Bonus wager considers both player’s hand and the dealer’s hand together.
 A player then uses any of those six cards, regardless of the number of cards used from their hand or the dealer’s hand, to make the best possible five-card poker hand.
 The rules for the 6 card bonus are as follows:

 A player places a 6 Card Bonus wager with an Ante wager before the initial deal.
 The player is paid according to the posted pay if the player’s hand qualifies for payouts; this side bet 6 Card Bonus may win or lose regardless of the Ante wager’s outcome.

 Winning 6 Card Bonus wagers usually pay as follows:

 Summary – The Beginner Guide to 3 Card Poker

 For those poker players and enthusiasts searching for something new but still want the same exciting aspects and elements of the poker game, why not try three-card poker?
 The lowest limits in most casinos are $5 ($10 for both ante bets).

 Related Post – Ultimate Guide to Casino Chips

 NETime Gambling has offered the most comprehensive coverage of New England casinos.
 Our goal has been to provide a service and resource for local and visiting gamblers.
 Because of this, we feature news, promotions, gambling strategies, and personal opinions.
 Whether it be slots, table games, dining, or entertainment, we cover it all.
 There are three of us, pictured to your right – Miguel, Binbin (that’s me), & Bert.

-The Author – Robin T. Aubin (AKA Binbin), has been a guest on TravelZork’s ZorkCast with Michael Trager, Cousin Vito’s Casino Podcast, The Art in the Game Podcast, and The Bettor Life Podcast.
+Robin T. Aubin (AKA Binbin) has been a guest on TravelZork’s ZorkCast with Michael Trager, Cousin Vito’s Casino Podcast, The Art in the Game The Bettor Life Podcast.
 Robin also writes posts and articles about New England casinos for TravelZork.